 Posts

-After months of implorations, years of solo parenting, She began to feel guilty for not being able to make him fall in love with his own children.
+After months of implorations, years of feeling cheated She began to feel guilty for the crime she never committed....
 Her smile waned, took a sabbatical, and eventually left her forever.
 She could only see her flaws — for that was all that was ever highlighted.
 And one day — no, not in a day — it was a continuum.
 So healing couldn’t seep in too soon — the vacuum was far too deep.
+Dreams broke ,heart too when she got up from her sleep And the things she heard about herself started to manifest .....
+She started becoming exactly what she was told she was and thus getting rest No shred of goodness she possesses now She doesn't even now what happened and how!!!

 Epilogue